vespene-io/_old_vespene/docs/source/index.rst

 Continuous Integration
 ======================

 Vespene features :ref:`pipelines` to construct complex CI/CD topologies - successful builds can trigger other builds, in serial or parallel.
-Unlike some other CI tools, pipelines in Vespene are easily and graphically configured, and there is no custom DSL ("Domain Specific Language") to learn and debug.
+Pipelines in Vespene are easily graphically configured, or membership can be defined by declarative .vespene files in YAML.
+There is no custom DSL ("Domain Specific Language") to learn and debug.
 Use pipelines to implement fully automated deployment to production, or just stop at staging - whatever you feel comfortable with.

 Admin-Focused
 =============